Craft Workshops In Singapore

-It’s easy to feel overwhelmed by how 2020 has panned out so far.
+It’s easy to feel overwhelmed by how the pandemic has panned out so far.
 Calm your frazzled self by embracing the slow life with Craft Atelier’s tapestry workshops.
 The Tapestry Weaving on an Easel Weaver class gives you a taste of weaving with a Schacht Easel Weaver.

 You’ll get to create your own tapestry on the spot, as well bring the complete Easel Weaver kit home.
 This includes the frame, as well as everything else you need to complete another piece on the same frame if the urge kicks in.

 8. Coffee workshops – Common Man Coffee Roasters